aaroncampbell/twitter-widget-pro/readme.txt

 Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes

 == Changelog ==

+= 2.3.4 =
+* Added an Arabic translation - Thanks Yaser Maadan - http://www.englize.com
+* Fix conflict with Jetpack by disabling their Twitter widget

 = 2.3.3 =
 * Updated TLC to fix issue where updates could get stuck "locked"